a-windisch/Introduction_to_CUDA_WT2016/README.txt

 Lecture iv
 ===========================================================
-Lecture four is dedicated to multi-GPU programming, using both, MPI and CUDA un C and FORTRAN.
+Lecture four is dedicated to multi-GPU programming, using both, MPI with CUDA C and FORTRAN.
 We start with a simple C-code that computes entries of a matrix which is represented as a one-dimensional array (think of it as being a spatial lattice of some system you want